-The secreted protein PrtA is encoded for by the PD0956 locus at 1,159,634 to 1,160,638 bp in the Xf genome was previously annotated as an uncharacterized protein.
-It has a 28 amino acid signal peptide consistent with being secreted (Fig 1).
-Immunogold localization of PrtA in fixed cells using antibodies against PrtA revealed that most of the protein was located outside the cell further confirming that it is secreted (Fig 1B).
-We analyzed the structure of PrtA, comparing it with proteins in the PDB database, and found a close structural similarity to an extracellular alkaline serine protease (PDB:3CP7A).
-Based on this structural prediction, we aligned the active site residues H146, D194 and S280 and created a threaded structure of PrtA showing the perfect alignment of active site residues (Fig 1C). prtA is highly conserved among Xvlella strains, but not in Xanthomonas.
-To confirm if PrtA had protease activity, we expressed PrtA in E. coli and made a mutant version in which the S280 serine became an alanine residue, designated prtA2.
-We then compared the protease activity of E. coli extracts with extracts of strains expressing PrtA, PrtA2 and the empty vector (EV) using fluorescent labelled casein as the substrate.
-Extracts expressing PrtA had good protease activity, with lesser activity for PrtA2 and the empty vector (Fig 1D).
-We concluded that PD0956 encodes a protease designated PrtA.
-Using a cloned version of PD0956, we inserted gene encoding gentamycin resistance at the S280 position, electroporated it into Xf Tem1 cells, and selected for growth on gentamycin to identify a suitable homologous recombination event within the coding region of PD0956, designated prtA1 (Fig 2).
-We further confirmed an insertion disrupting the coding sequence by PCR comparison of wild type and prtA1 genes (Fig 2).
-PrtA1 displayed less protease activity was not detectable in secreted proteins from prtA1 cultures, but PrtA was detectable in wild type cultures (Fig 2).
-Growth characteristics of prtA1 cultures revealed that it was markedly more planktonic than wild type Xf Tem1 strains (Fig 3).
+The secreted protein PrtA was previously annotated as an uncharacterized protein.
+We analyzed the structure of PrtA, comparing it with proteins in the PDB database, and found a close structural match to an extracellular alkaline serine protease.
+Based on this structural prediction, we were able to align the amino acid residues in the active site showing a perfect alignment of these active site residues.
+Also, prtA is highly conserved among various Xylella strains, but interestingly not among Xanthomonas strains.
+The protease activity of prtA was confirmed by expressing the encoded protein, PrtA in E. coli and we were able to demonstrate a lack/lesser activity in a mutant (prtA2) where one of the active site residues (S280 mutated to A280) was mutated as compared to the wild type PrtA enzyme using fluorescent labelled casein as the substrate.
+To investigate the function of this protein we created a functional knockout strain via homologous recombination where the genomic region encoding PrtA was disrupted via the insertion of a gene encoding resistance to the antibiotic gentamycin, this mutant strain was called prtA1.
+We confirmed via PCR analysis that the coding region of prtA was disrupted in the prtA1 mutant.
+Expectedly, the mutant strain displayed less protease activity and PrtA was not detectable in secreted proteins from prtA1 cultures, while PrtA was detectable in wild type cultures.
+Growth characteristics of prtA1 cultures revealed that it was markedly more planktonic than wild type Xf Tem1 strain.
 Growth on plates showed less aggregation and when grown in flasks, a clear biofilm ring was formed by wild type but not prtA1 cultures.
-We used scanning EM to confirm that wild type cultures showed marked aggregation while prtA1 was exclusively planktonic.
-To investigate the role of prtA in the virulence response and PD, we infected grapevine plants as described (Dandekar et al. 2012), inserting ~10 million bacteria at the bottom of grapevines about 10 cm above the soil.
+We used scanning EM to confirm that wild type cultures showed marked aggregation whereas prtA1 appeared to be exclusively planktonic.
+Since planktonic forms are more virulent we infected grapevine plants as described earlier (Dandekar et al. 2012) in the main stem, 10 cm above the soil.
 Plants were scored at 10 weeks.
-Pierce's disease symptoms were clearly visible with prtA1 infections starting at six to eight weeks (Fig 4).
+Pierce's disease symptoms were clearly visible with prtA1 infections starting at six to eight weeks much earlier to that observed with the wild type.
 A comparison of prtA1 and wild type colonies shows twitching motility at the margins of prtA1 colonies, confirming enhanced movement consistent with the observed enhanced virulence.